sjmog/ruby_training/extra/1B/README.md

-# Calculator
+# Calculator B

-Make a simple calculator.
+Make a simple calculator, again!

 ### How to complete this exercise

-1. Make a new branch with your name.
-(From the command line, run `git checkout -b my-full-name`)
+1. Use the branch you created in exercise 1.
+(If you skipped straight here, from the command line, run `git checkout -b my-full-name`)
 2. In this directory, create a Ruby program file called `calculator.rb`.
 3. To complete a requirement, add the code which completes the requirement to this file.
 3. Once you have saved the Ruby program file, commit your changes with git and push to this repo.